-The power of a keystone habit draws from its ability to change your self image.
-Basically, anything can become a keystone habit if it has this power to make you see yourself in a different way.
+The power of a keystone habit draws from its ability to change your self-image.
+Basically, anything can become a keystone habit if it has the power to make you see yourself in a different way.
 If you’re just starting out, don’t go chasing after every bit of positive change at once.
 Rather, start with a habit that makes you see yourself as the kind of person you want to be.

 You’re in Control

 You’re still in control.
 You determine whether a small habit compounds into achievement years later or a bad one leads to a downward spiral.
 Realization of this simple fact is the first step to changing your behavior.